MRes Clinical Research

 All students complete the majority of the taught element together; the opportunity to specialise in their area of interest is provided through a pathway specific taught module and extensively through the research element of the programme.

 The primary aim of the programme is to equip students with the theoretical aspects of supporting and managing clinical research.

-- Taught Element - 4 modules (each held across one full week), assessed by 2 exams and 1 piece of coursework.
+- Taught Element - four modules (each held across one full week), assessed by two exams and one piece of coursework.

 Find out more about the programme structure.